 And yet, so much of this work happens under the constant pressures of resource scarcity.

 Nonprofit leaders are asked to do more with less, navigate uncertainty, and stretch limited dollars ever further.
 Funding is often short-term, restricted, and unpredictable.
-This gap between the importance of the work and the resources available to sustain it is a systemic failure, and organizations, and the communities they serve, pay the price.
+This gap between the importance of the work and the resources available to sustain it is a systemic failure.
+Unfortunately, it’s organizations, and the communities they serve, pay the price.
 At Thriving Non-Profits we are working to build a stronger, more resilient, social change sector – and revenue diversification is one way organizations can respond.

 Why Revenue Diversification Matters

 Revenue diversification is about building resilience.
 It is about shifting the narrative of scarcity and sacrifice that can overwhelm our day-to-day working to advance our mission.
-When an organization relies heavily on one or two funding sources, it becomes vulnerable to shifts in policy, funder priorities, or economic conditions that are outside its control.
+When an organization relies heavily on one or two funding sources, it becomes vulnerable.
+In recent years, there have been many shifts in policy, funder priorities, and economic conditions outside of our control.
 It also often means just surviving, in that annual grant and donor cycle, where we spend half our time searching for funds when we could be doing the work.

 Diversifying revenue can increase stability, flexibility, and decision-making power.
 It can reduce stress on staff and boards.
 It can also create space to plan, invest, and focus on impact rather than constantly reacting to funding pressures.